 The vulnerability assessment describes the frequency, severity, and probability of future occurrences of hazards that could impact the planning area.
 The hazard profiles describe the characteristics of each hazard and how it has affected the Oneida Nation, and the potential future risk to people and property.
-An assessment of potential losses describes Oneida Nation's economic vulnerabilities.
+No development changes have impacted the jurisdiction's vulnerability since the previous pre-disaster mitigation plan was developed.